christiandaley/SumSharp/README.md

 }
 ```

 Here we have four possible types: `int`, `UnmanagedStruct`, `ManagedStruct`, and the generic `T`.
-Of these four types, only `int` and `UnmanagedStruct` will be recognized as unmanaged and thus have overlapping storage. `ManagedStruct` contains an `object`, so it does not meet the unmanaged constraint and cannot share storage with other types. `T` is a generic parameter that has the `unmanaged` constraint but because it does not have a known size at compile time `SumSharp` cannot determine how many bytes to reserve for its storage. `Case2` and `Case3` will end up using separates fields of type `ManagedStruct` and `T`.
+Of these four types, only `int` and `UnmanagedStruct` will have overlapping storage. `ManagedStruct` contains an `object`, so it does not meet the unmanaged constraint and cannot share storage with other types. `T` is a generic parameter that has the `unmanaged` constraint but because it does not have a known size at compile time `SumSharp` cannot determine how many bytes to reserve for its storage. `Case2` and `Case3` will end up using separates fields of type `ManagedStruct` and `T`.

 #### Unmanaged storage for generic types